 - Community Pass User click here .
 All other registrants click here to download a registration form https://www.newprov.org/wpfb-file/decorso-registration-form-pdf/

-- Book Club will discuss the novel Orphan Train by Christina Baker Kline on Tuesday, November 20 at 10:45.
+- The Book Club will meet next on Tuesday, January 15 at 10:45.
+The book for discussion will be A Star for Mrs. Blake by April Smith.
 Click here for books previously read. https://www.newprov.org/wpfb-file/book-list-newsletter-oct18-pdf/

 Monday – Friday 9:30 AM – 2:30 PM